Comet Chasing in April

 Comet chasing is the visual observation of telescopic comets.
 Jump to: Observing synopses Summary data Buy me a Coffee

-This month there is one comet visible in binoculars, and one visible in 6-inch or larger telescopes (from a dark site).
+Barring a new discovery, its an extraordinarily slow month for comets.
+At least a 6-inch telescope will be required to see a comet this month.
 See the Observing Synopses for which comets are visible from your latitude, the best dates and the time of night.

-29P/Schwassmann-Wachmann has frequent outbursts, typically resulting in a brightening of 0.5 - 1.0 magnitudes, which occur roughly every 59 days, typically taking 5-10 days to subside.
-Up to three subsequent outbursts may occur 5-10 days afterward, each typically smaller than the last, although on some occasions they can be even brighter than the first.
-These outbursts make 29P one of the most interesting comets to follow, both visually and scientifically.
-29P/Schwassmann-Wachmann has a 14.8-year orbital period, and last passed perihelion in early March 2019.
+29P/Schwassmann-Wachmann has frequent outbursts, typically resulting in a brightening of 1 - 4.0 magnitudes.
 It varies in its distance from the Sun from 5.8 AU (at perihelion) to 6.3 AU (at aphelion), which is an unusually small variation for a comet, and remains quite far from the sun at all times.
 This means that it can be observed more or less continuously.
+See Mission 29P from the BAA for up to date information.

 Comets that have apparently di